 Each cable, when properly installed, will have a tension load of at least 300 lbs to minimize cable deflection.
 It is important that frames are designed and built strong enough to support these loads.
 Review frame requirements details to help you prepare the railing for cable infill.

 Can the cables be spaced farther apart than 3 inches?

 No, TimberTech strongly advises against exceeding a 3-inch spacing.
-The International Building Code states that a 4" sphere cannot pass through any opening in your railing, and since cable is non-rigid, the flex of the cable must be taken into account.
-Therefore, it is recommended spacing the cables no more than 3" apart and the posts or vertical members (intermediate balusters) no more than 3' apart in order allow for possible cable deflection and meet the intent of the code.
+The International Building Code states that a 4" sphere cannot pass through any opening in your railing, and since the cable is non-rigid, the flex of the cable must be taken into account.
+Therefore, it is recommended spacing the cables no more than 3" apart and the posts or vertical members (intermediate balusters) no more than 3' apart in order to allow for possible cable deflection and meet the intent of the code.
 Before starting a TimberTech CableRail project, always check with the local building department to see if there are any special local requirements for using and installing cable railings.

 What is the recommended post spacing?

 TimberTech recommends having a post or vertical member (intermediate baluster) at least every 3'.
 With the posts/verticals spaced 3' apart and the cables spaced 3" apart, you should be able to tension the cables such that they won't open past the 4"-inch sphere code requirement when a reasonable force is applied.
 Please review the CableRail web pages for installation instructions and complete details on frame design requirements.
 Intermediate pickets are available in 36" and 42" lengths.

 Straight runs should terminate or have an In-Line Turnbuckle every 50 feet or less.
 In addition, cable runs with bends should terminate or have an In-Line Turnbuckle after every 2nd bend or 40 feet, whichever distance is less.